GameServerManagers/LinuxGSM-Docs/Usage.md

+# Introduction

 Here is an overview of how to use LGSM.
 For more advanced details on a feature see the feature page.

-**Note**: Replace generic "gameserver", "gamename", and "username" from these examples by your actual script, game, and user names.
+**Note**: Generic "gameserver", "gamename" and "username" values are used for this guide; replace with your own ones.

 # Installing